cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hospital-admissions.md

 This data source is based on electronic medical records and claims data about hospital admissions, provided to us by health system partners.
-We use this inpatient data to estimate the percentage of new hospital admissions with a COVID-associated diagnosis code in a given location, on a given day.
+We use this inpatient data to estimate the percentage of new hospital admissions with a COVID-associated diagnosis code in a given location on a given day.

 | Signal | Description |
 | --- | --- |